sooriyaarachchi/pybites.github.io-src/content/flask-api-slack-gdoc.md

 * pip install flask and pygsheets, implement GET and POST, again more details [here](https://github.com/pybites/deepwork/blob/master/api.py).
 I used Flask's [HTTP Basic Auth snippet](http://flask.pocoo.org/snippets/8/) to protect the GET.
 For the POST I verify the Slack token.
 As [good practice](https://12factor.net/config) I stored user/pw in (OS) env variables.
 I defined some helpers in [backend.py](https://github.com/pybites/deepwork/blob/master/backend.py).

-* Deploy the app to Heroku, I was so glad [I took notes](http://bobbelderbos.com/2016/12/learning-flask-building-quote-app/) some time ago (section "Deployment to Heroku"), summary:
+* Deploy the app to Heroku (Free plan), I was so glad [I took notes](http://bobbelderbos.com/2016/12/learning-flask-building-quote-app/) some time ago (section "Deployment to Heroku").
+I captured the steps as good as I could [here](https://github.com/pybites/deepwork/blob/master/heroku.md) (I will adjust next time I deploy an app to Heroku).

-		$ heroku login
-		$ heroku create <appname>
-		$ pip freeze > requirements.txt
-		$ echo "web: gunicorn api:app" > Procfile
-		$ echo "python-3.5.2" > runtime.txt
-		$ heroku config:set SLACK_DW_CMD_TOKEN=xyz
-		$ heroku config:set SLACK_DW_USER=xyz
-		$ heroku config:set SLACK_DW_PW=xyz
-		$ git push heroku master  # see note next section
-		$ heroku run python manage.py deploy

 * Deploying an app is a challenge in itself.
 For example how do you get the client_secret.json file in Heroku?
 I had to go with [this (not ideal) workaround](http://stackoverflow.com/questions/7908667/how-to-deploy-heroku-app-with-secret-yaml-configuration-file-without-committing).

 		# put client_secret.json in .gitignore on master
 		# commit it to secret-branch you keep between localhost and Heroku (not Github)
 		...
 		$ git push heroku secret-branch:master

 * [Create a Slack app](https://api.slack.com/apps?new_app=1), then a [Slash Command](https://my.slack.com/services/new/slash-commands) where I defined: